-• Physics: the physics of energy, how it is transferred and how it is vital to life and the world.
+The physics of energy, how it is transferred and how it is vital to life and the world.
 Students understand that energy is vital to our existence and to our quality of life.
-Students study energy transformations with special reference to simple machines, electronic circuit and our solar energy.
+Students study energy transformations with special reference to simple machines, electronic circuits and our solar energy.